torenware/vite-go/README.md

 });
 ```

-This, however, more than you need.
+This, however, is more than you need.
 A minimal config file would be:

 ```javascript
 import { defineConfig } from 'vite'